 We cover all of this in our Best SAD light post where we review 20 of the most popular models on the market today and include all our buying advice on what you should look for when choosing a SAD light.

 Are you looking for a SAD Light to help you beat the winter blues?
 We researched the market and took a closer look at what we considered the best available SAD lights on the market today.
-We then tested and created in-depth reviews of each of these lamps and selected a top 10 as well
+We then tested and created in-depth reviews of each of these lamps and selected a top 10 as well as deciding our 2018 award winners.

 LED light therapy for SAD